ashok-khanna/lisp-notes/Short Notes/Custom Indentation.md

 # Custom Indentation in Emacs

-Today we will briefly illustrate how to **customise the indentation of your Common Lisp macros within Emacs**.
+Today we will briefly illustrate how to customise the indentation of your Common Lisp macros within Emacs.

 We will customise the indentation of a user-defined `WITH` macro as an example.
 I wrote the `WITH` macro to streamlime some of my `LET` forms where I was sharing variable and function names as illustrated in the following example.